ember-cli-sentry/ember-cli-sentry/README.md

 This add-on does:

 * Enable safe use of Raven.js whether you are in development mode or not.
-* Inject a logger service to routes, components, controllers and models to access Raven object.
+* Inject a logging service to routes, components, controllers and models to access Raven object.
 * Provide a default logger generator that should work for the vaste majority of people.
 * Provide rather complete customization.

 This add-on does **not**:

-* Generate the logger service for you.
+* Generate the logging service for you.
 * Provide a Sentry key for testing.

 ## Install